 - However, if the study team is actively pursuing renewal with the IRB and the IRB believes that an overriding safety concern or ethical issue exists such that it is in the best interest of individual subjects for the research to continue, the IRB may permit this while the review process is completed.
 Enrollment of new subjects, however, cannot occur after the expiration of IRB approval.

-- Lapse in IRB approval need not be reported to OHRP as a suspension of IRB approval under HHS regulations.
+- Lapse in IRB approval need not be reported to regulatory agencies as a suspension of IRB approval under HHS regulations.

 Research personnel may renew a research study that expired within a reasonable timeframe.
 In reviewing this request, the IRB may require modifications to the research prior to reopening and/or the submission of a new research application, as necessary.